 "I am seeing that self-effulgent Light twenty-four hours a day.
 Guru Maharaj has opened my eye and has given everything to me.
 I am remembering that Word at all times.
 There is nothing more precious than Guru, nothing more lovely than Guru Maharaj in this whole universe for a human being."

-He continued as a mahatma until at least the present day (2008) preaching for Satpal Maharaj, Rawat's eldest brother and replacement Satguru.
+Mahatma Fakiranand He has continued as a mahatma until at least the present day (2013) preaching for Satpal Maharaj, Rawat's eldest brother and replacement Satguru.
+He presides at Prem Nagar ashram in Haridwar as the wise and enlightened elder statesman Mahatma and denies all knowledge of Halley's attempted murder.
 The Western premies had to change their beliefs about mahatmas when all but a handful of them returned to India and remained loyal to Rawat's mother after she disinherited Him for his playboy lifestyle.
-After all, they couldn't have higher spiritual experience if they accepted Prem Rawat, their Perfect Master and Lord of the Universe as just a naughty fat boy who'd got lost in maya of sex, drink, drugs and being a playboy.
+After all, Mahatmas couldn't have higher spiritual experience if they accepted that Prem Rawat, their former Perfect Master and Lord of the Universe had become just a naughty fat boy who'd got lost in maya of sex, drink, drugs and being a playboy, could they?

 Meanwhile, in Santa Monica, Mahatma Ji Satyanand, a leader loyal to the mother, told newsmen Friday that "it is a must" that Maharaj Ji "surrender" to the will of the mother and accept his oldest brother, Bal Bhagwanji, as "the perfect master."
 Mahatma Ji, speaking mostly through an interpreter, said that the mother had named the teen-ager the perfect master "temporarily" after the death of the father in 1966.
 The oldest brother, Mahatma Ji said, was really the perfect master all along.
 Speaking of the 17-year-old, who married a non-Hindu last year, Mahatma Ji said: "He is a saint, but not a guru."
 Joe Anctil, press spokesman for the Divine Light Mission headquarters, said the family quabble goes back quite a few years.
 The young spiritual master's taste for expensive cars and homes has been publicly known, but Anctil denied the mother's charges that the guru had also begun to eat meat and drink alcoholic beverages.